BasketaksSjargong/laptop_arch/README.md

 Proceed with the installation as prompted.
 Chosing Gnome+Extras as your window manager when asked.
 When done, reboot the computer and boot into the new ArchLinux installation.
 Congratulations!

+## Terminal Emulator

+The thing I usually configure first on a new linux installation is the terminal.
+The terminal is our home, so might as well make it livable as soon as possible.
+By default, bundled with our Evo/Lution install is Xterm.
+In itself a pretty configurable terminal emulator, but by god is it sluggish and heavy to use.
+My terminal of choice is Terminator, because this is the terminal I'm most proficient with.
+I've been recommended URXTV very very often, but I will stick to Terminator for now.

+* Disable terminal beep

+You might've noticed, if you've been exploring your new installation in the terminal that when backspacing or autocompleting a horrifying beep is sounded.
+This can become very annoying very quickly and I do not know why this is enabled by default.
+It is very easy to disable this.

+  sudo touch /etc/modprobe.d/disable_sound
+  sudo echo "blacklist pcspkr" >> /etc/modprobe.d/disable_sound